MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

-import requests         # to fetch the contents of our target website import numpy as np      # to handle Not a Number values import csv              # to save our pandas DataFrame to a file
+import requests         # to fetch the contents of our target website import numpy as np      # to handle Not a Number values import csv              # to save our pandas DataFrame to a file import time             # to prevent getting timedout by IMBd
 ```

 Notice that when working within a notebook, the values in a cell are cached/saved, so we only have to run this cell once at the beginning of our development session.
 We can modify, rearrange, or delete any cells after this first one, and we'll still be able to reference all those imported libraries!